TerryClaiborne/alltune2/README.md

 Confirmed working behavior includes:

-- BrandMeister + AllStar
+- BrandMeister + AllStar + Echolink
-- TGIF + AllStar
+- TGIF + AllStar + Echolink
-- YSF + AllStar
+- YSF + AllStar + Echolink
-- DVSwitch local node in Local Monitor + AllStar in Transceive
+- DVSwitch local node in Local Monitor + AllStar + Echolink in Transceive

 This is one of the main design goals of AllTune2.

-## AllStar / Echolink live status
+## AllStar/Echolink live status

-The AllStar / Echolink Live Status box shows tracked direct AllStar nodes connected by AllTune2.
+The AllStar/Echolink Live Status box shows tracked direct AllStar/Echolink nodes connected by AllTune2.

 It includes: